bcgov/lcrb-dav/docs/Docker-for-Production.md

 To start from scratch and delete all existing containers and volumes, run the following command:
 `docker compose -f docker-compose-prod.yaml down -v`

+## Production CA Authority

+By default, the project is set-up to use LetsEncrypt Staging to obtain SSL certificates: when ready to run in production mode, uncomment the line specifying `CA_ENDPOINT` in the `.env` file and restart your services.